-Threat/Policy Basic Objectives Addressing the Threat Requirements associated with Objectives addressing the Threat Notes The TOE will provide mechanisms that control a user's logical access to the TOE.
-P.CRYPTOGRAPHY Only NIST FIPS validated cryptography (methods and implementations) are acceptable for key management (i.e.; generation, O.CRYPTOGRAPHY The TOE shall use NIST FIPS 140-2 validated cryptographic services.
-See Instruction 20 for a general discussion of cryptography access, distribution, destruction, handling, and storage of keys) and cryptographic services (i.e.; encryption, decryption, signature, hashing, key exchange, and random number generation services).
+Threat/Policy Basic Objectives Addressing the Threat Requirements associated with Objectives addressing the Threat Notes Only NIST FIPS validated cryptography (methods and implementations) are acceptable for key management (i.e.; generation, The TOE shall use NIST FIPS 140-2 validated cryptographic services. general discussion of cryptography access, distribution, destruction, handling, and storage of keys) and cryptographic services (i.e.; encryption, decryption, signature, hashing, key exchange, and random number generation services).
 O.RESIDUAL_INFORMA TION The TOE will ensure that any information contained in a protected resource is not released when the resource is reallocated.
-See Instruction 20 for a general discussion of cryptography
+See Instruction 21 for a general discussion of cryptography Reference: DODI 8500.2 Enclosure 3, Paragraph E3.2.4.3.3